jmcook1186/biosnicar-py/README.md

 We have also maintained a separate version of the BioSNICAR codebase that uses a "functional" prorgamming style rather than the object-oriented approach taken here.
 We refer to this as BioSNICAR Classic and it is available in the `classic` branch of this repository. it might be useful for people already familiar with FORTRAN or Matblab implementations from previous literature.
 The two branches are entirely equivalent int heir simulations but very different in their programmign style.
 The object oriented approach is preferred because it is more Pythonic, more flexible and easier to debug.

+## Choosing Inputs
+It is straightforward to adjust the model configuration by updating the values in `inputs.yaml`.
+However there is a lot of nuance to setting up the model to provide realistic simulations, and the meaning of the various parameters is not always obvious. for this reason we have put together a guide.
+Please refer to `inputs.md` for explanations of each parameter.

 ## Theoretical Background